Heavy Breathing in Cats

 Reasons why your cat is breathing so hard

-You tracked your cat's breathing and you noticed that they’re breathing hard—now what?
+You tracked your cat's breathing and noticed they were breathing hard—now what?
 First, it is important to stay calm if you sense your animal is in distress.
-There are a few reasons that your cat may be breathing heavily, and some are more serious than others.
+There are a few reasons your cat may be breathing heavily, and some are more serious than others.
 Let’s take a look.

 Cat dyspnea